AlexHuntWSU/Stock-Data-ETL/README.md

 [Financial data after transformations](https://github.com/AlexHuntWSU/Stock-Data-ETL/blob/main/Financials.csv)

 This data was uploaded to a DB2 database on IBM Cloud.
-The main reason behind this choice was that I already had an instance created and it provided enough storage for all of the data
+The main reason behind this choice was that I already had an instance created and it provided enough storage for all of the data.

 [SQL Script](https://github.com/AlexHuntWSU/Stock-Data-ETL/blob/main/Stock_DataTables.sql)